perracodex/expression/README.md

 Errors during evaluation are handled by throwing an EvalException.

 ### Built-in Functions
-KExpression comes with some built-in functions examples for both numeric and text: sin, cos, tan, len, reverse, replace, encode64, decode64, and base
+**Expression** comes with some built-in functions examples for both numeric and text: sin, cos, tan, len, reverse, replace, encode64, decode64, and base